-The SWE Board of Directors is launching a new initiative to accelerate SWE's strategic goals for diversity, equity, inclusion & Belonging (DEI&B): a data-driven study ofour membership culture.
-The study will inform the Board of Directors and other SWE leaders of the current membership culture, including what members want more or less of to authentically engage in SWE activities.
+Learn about the recent membership culture study launched by the SWE Board of Directors (BOD) to accelerate SWE's strategic goals for diversity, equity, inclusion & Belonging (DEI&B).
+The study will inform the BOD and other SWE leaders of the current membership culture, including what members want more or less of to authentically engage in SWE activities.

 In this online seminar, members will be able to: